 Make it easier - use software

 The bottom line is that… you're running a business.
 And it's hard work.
-Do you really want to be wasting your time with all this administration and busy work, worrying about dates and when and what to file?
+Do you really want to be spending your time with all this administration and busy work, worrying about dates and when and what to file?
 Not really.

 So it's in your interest to look at software that could help you speed up and even automatically do a lot of this for you.
-There's even great payroll software options like Wave which are definitely worth a try.
+There are even great payroll software options like Wave which are definitely worth a try.
 Who knows - they might really save you down the line.

 That being said, hopefully this article didn't scare you about the penalties.
 The truth is this kind of thing happens to many small business owners, and we put this together to help you out of a potentially stressful but all too common situation.
 So don't feel bad.
 Just deal with it.
 But then make plans to have a future where you don't have to stress about payroll.